Diegonavva/EliteBookings/README.md

 ## About

-**Easy!Appointments** is a highly customizable web application that allows customers to book appointments with you via a sophisticated web interface.
-Moreover, it provides the ability to sync your data with Google Calendar so you can use them with other services.
-It is an open source project that you can download and install **even for commercial use**.
+**EliteBookings** is a highly customizable web application designed specifically for the medical sector, enabling professionals to manage appointments efficiently via a sophisticated web interface.
+It integrates seamlessly with Google Calendar and supports various other services through API connections.
+This software is open source and can be installed even for commercial use, aligning perfectly with the unique workflow requirements of healthcare professionals.
-Easy!Appointments will run smoothly with your existing website as it can be installed in a single folder of the server and of course share an existing database.

 ## Features

-The application is designed to be flexible enough so that it can handle any enterprise work flow.

-* Customers and appointments management.
+This application is designed with flexibility in mind to accommodate the unique workflows of medical practices:

+* Efficient management of patient appointments.
-* Services and providers organization.
+* Organization of services and healthcare providers.
-* Working plan and booking rules.
+* Customizable working plans and appointment rules.
 * Google Calendar synchronization.
-* Email notifications system.
+* Secure email notifications system.
-* Self hosted installation.
+* Self-hosted installation.
-* Translated user interface.
+* Multilingual user interface.
-* User community support.
+* Robust community support.

 ## Setup